mnieber/django-rtk-home/django-rtk/README.md

 ## Separation of concerns

 The goal of this package is to support various registration workflows.
-In some workflow, the user is asked for a password when they sign up.
+In some workflows, the user is asked for a password when they sign up.
 In other workflows, the user chooses a password when then activate their account.
 Yet another workflow might not use any passwords at all, only a magic link sent by email.